missourivalleyambulance/missourivalleyambulance.github.io/_posts/2017-01-17-Peeqo-The-GIF-Bot-Video.md

 The GIF response functionality is just a red herring to me.
 I see a bot like this, and I see personality, I see true potential for digital assistants.
 Systems like Siri and Echo make use of natural language understanding and machine learning, but they don't have a lot of personality.

 I see great potential with Peeqo (or a similar bot) serving for the front end of an Echo or a Siri-like machine learning system.
 It's fantastic.
+The developer plans to make the entire project open source, so there is a real possibility of seeing something like this available (even if it's DIY) soon.

 I want one.